annalyte/zettelkasten/ZK I - Bibliographie.md

-# ZK I - Bibliographie
+# ZK I - Bibliografie
 ## A
 - Abbott, Andrew (1988): The System of Professions, Chicago/London: The University of Chicago Press.
 	- 31/1c2a4a